 No. Information integral to the experimental design and analysis, including the types of data and information to be collected as part of the study, must be included within the page limits of the Research Strategy.
 However, if a form has been created on which to record that information, a blank copy of that form may be included in the appendix as a data collection instrument.

 These are blank forms, which are defined by Webster’s as a “printed or typed document with blank spaces for insertion of required or requested information.”
 It is important that appendix material excludes instructions to the investigative team including methods for collecting and recording the data, methods for analyzing the data, and the data itself.
-Short instructions to the study participants – e.g., the human subjects in your study – are allowed.
+Short instructions to the study participants – e.g., the human subjects in your study – explaining how to complete the survey/questionnaire are allowed.
 Here are some examples of what we mean by “blank surveys, questionnaires, and/or data collection instruments”.

 No, you may not include the intervention manual, paper or other parent document unless it is specified in the funding opportunity announcement as optional or required.
 You can include copies of any blank data collection instruments extracted from that manual or document.

 No. Instructions and procedures that describe how any member of the investigative team (including collaborators) will conduct the research is part of the experimental methods and, as such, should be addressed within the page limits of the research strategy.

 No. Letters of Support should be attached to the PHS 398 Research Plan Form in the Other Research Plan Section, attachment #13.
 Please see the SF424(R&R) Application Guide Section G.400 – PHS 398 Research Plan Form for more instructions.[CC(Insert link to the “examples” document.